-Metal-Exchange Reactions in Heterometallic SBUs Combining Labile and Robust Coordination Sites.
-As commented above, the de novo synthesis of heterometallic MOFs is restricted to metals with similar reactivity in solution that allow for a concomitant reaction and avoid the formation of homometallic frameworks.
-Postsynthetic metal exchange is a more versatile route that enables the incorporation of a broader range of metals for heterometallic compositions not accessible by direct synthesis.
+As commented above, the de novo synthesis of heterometallic MOFs is restricted to metals with similar reactivity in solution that allow for concomitant reaction and avoid the formation of homometallic frameworks.
+Postsynthetic metal-exchange is a more versatile route that enables the incorporation of a broader range of metals for heterometallic compositions not accessible by direct synthesis.
 Metal exchange reactions typically involve soaking of the MOF in concentrated solutions of the metal to be incorporated.
 The degree of exchange (often incomplete) is kinetically and thermodynamically controlled by the stability constants of the substituting cations and the strength of the M-O bond in the cluster.
-This is why precedents of MOF transmetalation are mostly focused on labile SBUs more prone to hydrolysis and metal replacement.^{22,23} In contrast, robust MOFs with SBUs featuring strong M^{IV}-O bonds, such as $[Zr_6O_4(OH)4(RCO_2){12}]$, are less likely to undergo metal exchange at the cluster and can suffer from uncontrolled grafting at defective positions20 or induce the undesired formation of an oxide coating.
-21 Thus far, transmetalation reactions have been exclusively focused in homometallic MOFs for either labile or robust SBUs that compromise the stability of the resulting material or limit the metal exchange rate, respectively.
+This is why precedents of MOF transmetalation are mostly focused in labile SBUs more prone to hydrolysis and metal replacement.^{22,23} In contrast, robust MOFs with SBUs featuring strong M(IV)-0 bonds, like [Zr6O4(OH)4(RCO2)12], are less likely to undergo metal exchange at the cluster and can suffer from uncontrolled grafting at defective positions20 or induce the undesired formation of an oxide coating.21 Thus far, transmetalation reactions have been exclusively focused in homometallic MOFs for either labile or robust SBUs that compromise the stability of the resulting material or limit the metal exchange rate, respectively.